ietf-satp/draft-ietf-satp-core/draft-ietf-satp-core.md

 {: #client-procedure-sec}

 The details of the assertion/verification step are specific to the chosen credential scheme and are outside the scope of this document.

-### Sequence numbers initialized

-{: #sequence-numbers-sec}

-Sequence numbers are used to allow the server to correctly order operations from the client.
-Some operations may be asynchronous, synchronous, or idempotent with duplicate requests handled differently according to the use case.
-The initial sequence number is proposed by the client (sender gateway) after credential verification is finalized.
-The server (receiver gateway) MUST respond with the same sequence number to indicate acceptance.
-The client increments the sequence number with each new request.
-Sequence numbers can be reused for retries in the event of a gateway timeout.

 ### Messages can now be exchanged